 Celerity Signature v1

-Celerity Signature v1 can be used to authenticate with Celerity components that provide HTTP APIs such as the Build Engine API and the Workflow Runtime.
+Celerity Signature v1 can be used to authenticate with Celerity components that provide HTTP APIs such as the Deploy Engine API and the Workflow Runtime.

 Specification